centreon/centreon-documentation/versioned_docs/version-23.10/integrations/data-analytics/sc-canopsis-events.md

 ## Compatibility

-Designed to be compatible with Canopsis (API v.4) and more specifically versions : 22.10, 23.04, 23.10 et 24.04
+This stream connector is designed to be compatible with Canopsis' API v.4, and more specifically the following versions of Canopsis : 22.10, 23.04, 23.10 and 24.04.

 ## Installation